 (This page contains details on the treatment methods used by Northern Colorado Sleep Consultants, LLC.
-In somewhat technical language intended mainly for healthcare professionals, it provides an overview of our approach to treating insomnia and other sleep problems.)
+It is intended mainly for healthcare professionals because of the somewhat technical language.
+It provides an overview of our approach to treating insomnia and other sleep problems.)

 Northern Colorado Sleep Consultants, LLC use behavioral therapies for treatment for insomnia and nightmares.
 The treatments for insomnia that we use are CBT-I (Cognitive Behavioral Therapy for insomnia) or GMATI (Guided Mindfulness with Acceptance Treatment for Insomnia) depending on the nature of the client’s insomnia.
 Problematical nightmares respond well to IRT (Imagery Rehearsal Therapy).